 - Furthermore, only 21 known, naturally occurring populations of Nevin’s Barberry still exist in the wild.
 But, the sad part of its story does not simply end there, though that would be enough.

-To make their continued existence in the wild even more precarious, many of these populations consist of fewer than five individual plants.
+- Yet another factors makes its continued existence in the wild even more precarious.
+That factor is the fact that many of these populations consist of fewer than five individual plants.

 Nevin’s Barberry Physical Description

-The fruit is a small, bright red berry, which is produced in large numbers.
-Its berries appear in late summer and are a favorite food of local avian populations.
+Further, the fruit of the Nevin’s Barberry develops as a small, bright red berry, which it also produces in large numbers.
+Its berries appear in late summer and serve as a favorite food of local bird populations.

-Nevin’s Barberry Habitat, Distribution, and Threats
+Nevin’s Barberry Distribution, Habitat, and Ecology

 Firstly, the Nevin’s Barberry grows endemically in only a small area of southern California, in the United States.
 Furthermore, within this range, within only two counties, it only exists in harsh habitat types.

 The various topographical conditions it inhabits include chaparral, flat sandy washes, rocky canyons, mountain terraces, and summits.
 Also, the majority of its remaining endemic territory lies within the San Gabriel Mountains.

 Given the scarcity of its numbers, as well as its extremely scant numbers, it faces serious danger.
 In fact, the greatest threats to the continued presence of the Nevin’s Barberry in the wild remains habitat loss.
 However, climate change now plays a role as well.

 Finally, this appears especially true, given a disturbing fact.
 That holds true because many of the remaining populations occur on privately owned land.
 These, therefore, remain subject to potential urban development.